ElwinHuaman/huamanquispe/content/home/welcome.md

   css_class:
 ---

 Huaman Quispe is a Quechua family that has developed a sustainable farm, which provides activities designed and led by our Quechua family.
 We go beyond typical tourism by immersing guests in true Quechua family traditions.
-It’s an opportunity for anyone to learn about our culture, traditions, or expertise without barriers. -->
+It’s an opportunity for anyone to learn about our culture, traditions, or expertise without barriers.

+Let’s make it happen!.

+Instead of imposing what the Quechua communities should learn, we ask them what they would like to learn or improve.
+We then prepare workshops focused on the topics they want to address and invite experts in the field to travel to the communities and share their knowledge.